aidenbarrie/Portfolio/README.md

 # Hi, I'm Aiden
 This is my CS portfolio.
+(Disclaimer: this is a very incomplete portfolio, for project examples right now I can email them)
 ---
 I'm a Computer Science student passionate about building software, solving problems, and learning new technologies.
 This repo serves as my **portfolio**, showcasing selected projects I've worked on.
 ---